williaumwu/stack-reformat/aws_eks/stacks/_config0_configs/aws_eks_cluster/_documentation/README.md

 **Description**

-  - The stack creates EKS in an existing VPC created in a config0.yml launch yaml.
+  - This stack provisions an EKS cluster within an existing VPC.

 **Infrastructure**

-  - expects an existing VPC created in a config0.yml launch yaml. the stack will query the Config0 resources table to get the VPC parameters
+  - This stack assumes that the VPC parameters are present in the Config0 resource database.

 **Required**